Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 Programming is learned in two places: via books or in front of a computer.
-It’s wiser to go the computer route, for despite the risk of running your computer into the ground your Sim can earn a fair amount of money.
+It’s wiser to go the computer route; despite the risk of running your computer into the ground, your Sim can earn a fair amount of money.
 Only go for books when your Sim gets Brain Fried and needs a break, which happens less and less often as your Sim progresses up the skill levels.
 You can expect to gain the following by pursuing the Programming skill:

 (And despite how it sounds, there’s no risk that your Sim will be arrested by the authorities for all this shady stuff.
 Not right now, anyway, since the authorities don’t exist in The Sims 4.
 Corruption!
 Weeee!)

 One of the neater options is Hacking Work Performance, especially if the programmer themselves has a job and is aiming for promotions.
 Use this option and your Sims will progress up the ranks much more quickly, allowing you to dip into more money, more often.